IAndermanI/PMLDL_assignment1/README.md

 docker-compose up --build
 ```

-3. Enjoy this application and give me 5 points
+3. Enjoy this application and give me max points for assignment 😊